ncapdevi/FragNav/README.md

 ```

+## Restoring Fragment State
+Fragments transitions in this library use attach()/detch() (http://daniel-codes.blogspot.com/2012/06/fragment-transactions-reference.html).
+This is a delibrate choice in order to maintain the fragment's lifecycle, as well as being optimal for memory.
+This means that fragments will go through their proper lifecycle  https://developer.android.com/guide/components/fragments.html#Lifecycle .
+This lifecycle includes going through `OnCreateView` which means that if you want to maintain view states, that is outside the scope of this library, and is up to the indiviudal fragment.
+There are plenty of resources out there that will help you design your fragments in such a way that their view state can be restored https://inthecheesefactory.com/blog/fragment-state-saving-best-practices/en and there are libraries that can help restore other states https://github.com/frankiesardo/icepick

 ## Apps Using FragNav
 Feel free to send me a pull request with your app and I'll link you here: